Boulevard du Temple (photograph): Analysis

 Various people have scrutinised the image to see if there are traces of any other activity.
 There may be faint images of other people and possibly a child looking out of a window, and a horse.

-As with all Daguerre's plates, the picture is mirror image.
-Bearing this in mind the camera location and angle have been analysed.
+As with all Daguerre's plates, the picture is a mirror image.
+Bearing this in mind, the camera location and angle have been analysed.

 There may have been photographs of people before 1838.
-Hippolyte Bayard claimed to have taken photographic self-portraits in 1837 but these have not survived.
+Hippolyte Bayard claimed to have taken photographic self-portraits in 1837, but these have not survived.
 In an early picture of the Pont Neuf, made by Daguerre possibly as early as 1836, one or two people can be seen lying on the ground.
 A daguerreotype portrait attributed to Daguerre might date from 1837.
 The self-portrait by the American Robert Cornelius was taken in 1839.